kamejosh/owlbear-hp-tracker/docs/store.md

 ![Statblock Demo](https://raw.githubusercontent.com/kamejosh/owlbear-hp-tracker/master/docs/statblock_demo.gif)

+# Custom Statblocks

+Custom statblocks can be created at tabletop-almanac.com.
+Free accounts can create up to 20 statblocks and activate 10 statblocks at the same time.
+To increase this limit go to my patreon and consider supporting me.

 # Dice Roller

 Starting with Version 1.6.0 HP Tracker comes with an integrated dice-roller.
 It can be disabled (removed) by changing the [Disable Dice Roller Setting](#room-settings);